GSA-TTS/10x-website/pages/about.md

 But the idea you send in doesn't have to solve a problem in your agency or be directly connected to your agency’s mission.
 Maybe you're a veteran, and you have lived experience that sparked an idea on making it easier to figure out government benefits and services.

 Our idea intake is open exclusively to federal employees.
 So if you're a federal worker with an idea to improve government digital services, we want you to share your idea!
-Read more about the [What we do]({{ what-we-do-url | url}}).
+Read more about [What we do]({{ what-we-do-url | url}}).

 ---